How Long Does It Take for an Insurance Company to Process a Claim?

 If an insurance company fails to meet these deadlines, it could mean the insurance company is acting in bad faith and it is a warning sign to you that something is amiss.

 The insurer can take those 20 days to do an investigation into the accident and into the claim; they can then take this time to request any additional information that they might need to move forward with the claim.
 For example, say you were in a car accident and your car was badly damaged.
 You file a claim on the first day after the accident and the insurance company receives it.
-They have 20 business days in which they can then request any supporting information that they might need.
+They have 20 business days in which they can then request any supporting information it might need.

 They can request things like the incident report from the police, an estimate of damages from a body shop, proof of loss and so on.
 They also have that time to collect statements from you and from the other person that was involved.
 After the 20-day period has expired, or after they have received all the information that they requested, they then have 30 business days to either approve or deny the claim.